 In December 2016, SRD established a Nutrition IYCF campaign targeting pregnant and lactating women and mothers of children under age 2 to raise awareness on the disadvantages of feeding infants milk-based formulas.

-In September 2016, SRD launched one of the first community health nutrition initiatives in Southern Syria to empower women of reproductive age.
-The Infant and Young Child Feeding (IYCF) program sought out pregnant and lactating women—who were also living as IDPs and vulnerable to nutritional insecurity—to equip them with breastfeeding and nutrition knowledge that can enhance the well-being of their children and mitigate negative coping strategies that may harm them.
-The women received counseling on the values of breastfeeding, a natural practice that presents numerous advantages in emergency settings, including: delivery of all necessary nutrients to children under 5, enhancement of childhood immunity and decreasing the need for harmful breast milk alternatives that increase the potential for consuming contaminated water.
+In 2017, SRD continued implementing the Infant and Young Child Feeding (IYCF) program, one of the first community health nutrition initiatives in Southern Syria and first established by us in 2016 to empower women of reproductive age.
+The program seeks out pregnant and lactating women—many of whom are living as IDPs and vulnerable to food insecurity—to equip them with breastfeeding and nutrition knowledge that can enhance the well-being of their children and mitigate negative coping strategies that may harm them.
+The women receive counseling on the values of breastfeeding, a natural practice that presents numerous advantages in emergency settings, including: delivery of all necessary nutrients to children under 5, enhancement of childhood immunity, and decreasing the need for harmful breast milk alternatives that increase the potential for consuming contaminated water.